koakekuna/wclv2018/README.md

 ### Remote CSS

 WordCamps come with a really handy feature called Remote CSS.
 Found under Apperance > Remote CSS, you'll find you can add a git repository.
 We use a webhook in this repo to automatically sync a `style.css` file with the live site.
-Everytime a change is pushed, our styles will be downloaded, sanitized, minified, stored as a local copy, then enqueued as a stylesheet alongside the theme's default stylesheet.
+Everytime a commit is pushed, our styles will be downloaded, sanitized, minified, stored as a local copy, and finally enqueued as a stylesheet alongside the theme's default stylesheet.
 Pretty sweet!
 For this repository, the `style.css` file is found in the root of the directory.

-## Simplified Contributor Workflow
+## How To Contribute With Git and Source Control

 If this is your first time using git and source control, these instructions will provide a simplified workflow to easily collaborate with others and contribute to the project.
 This ensures that everyone working on the project is working on the latest version as well as providing a complete history of all changes made in case we ever need to revert back to a previous version.